 Just about everything looks richer on an OLED display.
 Colors are more vivid, while blacks especially are deeper and truer-to-life.
 Watching the trailer for The Kid Detective on YouTube, I was drawn to the pastiche of reds, yellows and oranges blanketing the trees of the bucolic autumn suburb in which the film is set.

 One thing missing from the iPhone 12 mini’s display repertoire, however, is a high refresh rate.
 The non-Pro iPhone 12 models were likely never in the running to receive 120Hz panels, but it has to be said that similarly-priced handsets from other companies — including the Google Pixel 5, the OnePlus Nord or Samsung’s Galaxy S20 FE — all offer 90Hz or 120Hz screens.
+The Galaxy S21 — just $100 more than the iPhone 12 mini — offers a display that dynamically adjusts its refresh rate.
 The iPhone 12 mini’s display is indeed very colorful and rich, however the overall experience of using the device feels less responsive all around on account of that traditional 60Hz limitation.

 Under our light meter, the iPhone 12 mini’s screen registered a maximum full-screen brightness of 505 nits.
 That’s far from the best we’ve ever seen — the regular iPhone 12 reached 569 nits, for example, while the Galaxy S20 FE topped out at 679 nits.
 If we were to wager a guess, the iPhone 12 mini’s peak brightness is likely curtailed a bit to eke the best possible battery life out of the device’s relatively small battery.
 Still, it’s easy enough to read the display outdoors on a sunny day.